jebej/MatlabWebSocket/README.md

 This work was inspired by a websocket client matlab implementation [matlab-websockets](https://github.com/mingot/matlab-websockets).

-It relies on the [Java-WebSockets](https://github.com/TooTallNate/Java-WebSocket) library.
+It relies on the [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) library.

+The html client was taken from the [cwebsocket]https://github.com/m8rge/cwebsocket repository.

 License
 -------

-The code in this repository is licensed under the MIT license.
+Apart from the client, the code in this repository is licensed under the MIT license.
 See the `LICENSE` file for details.

+The client is licensed under the GPLv3 license.
+See the `CLIENTLICENSE` file in the `/client/` folder for details.